 - 1. Insert the CD labeled "Epson Projector Software for Easy Interactive Function" in your drive. - 2.
 Do one of the following: - Windows: If you see the AutoPlay window, select Run EIN_TTWInst.exe.
-If you see the User Account Control screen, select Yes or Continue. - Mac OS X: Double-click the Install icon in the Epson window. - 3.
+If you see the User Account Control screen, select Yes or Continue. - Mac OS X: Double-click the Install Navi icon in the Epson window. - 3.
 Follow the on-screen instructions to install the software.

-Make sure you select Register to Startup (Windows) or Start up (Mac OS X).
+Make sure you select Register to Startup (Windows) or Easy Install (Mac OS X).

 Easy Interactive Tools Setup

 Easy Interactive Tools

 Click Install to begin the installation.

 Register to Startup

 Add a shortcut to the desktop

-1992.00 M

-Instal5held

-< Back Install Cancel
+InstallShield

+<back cancel<="" install="" td=""></back>